 The game has a simple premise - pick up items and put them somewhere, with the only rule being that items need to go roughly where they normally would.
 But through the act of going through a person's belongings over various stages in their life, Unpacking tells the story that the player can fill in for themselves.

 “Brisbane-made game, ultra-chill, ASMR like sound, emotive story, wayyyy too short.
 It’s totally not my normal jam, but I couldn’t help myself.
-It doesn’t quite give you the freedom to put stuff anywhere but it’s very relaxing” Nick Hack, Head of Marketing
+It doesn’t quite give you the freedom to put stuff anywhere but it’s very relaxing” Nick H, Head of Marketing

 Tony Hawk's Pro Skater 1 + 2